Postgen-officiel/Tic-Tac-Toe-by-Postgen/README.md

 # "C:\chemin\vers\ton\index.html\REPLACE\BY\YOUR\PATH index.bat"
 # Replace it by your acces path
 #
-# Creates a desktop shortcut with .vsb change name for tic-tac-toe
+# Take the desktop shortcut name "Tic-Tac-Toe - racoucci.ink"
 # End
-# In the desktop shortcut properties, change the icon to the icon in the pc folder
+# In the desktop shortcut properties,change the icon by "Tic-Tac-Toe-icon.ico"
 #
 # // anjoy \\\